Embed Env Vars in Files on a Nginx Docker Image with envsubst

 • Copies a custom nginx.conf file into the container

-• Copies your HTML files into the default ngnix web root
+• Copies your HTML files into the default Ngnix web root

 1. Create a basic ngnix.conf file